-A minimum of 30 semester hours earned in campus resident credit courses at ASU West is required of every candidate for the baccalaureate degree.
-Courses taken at ASU (Main or West) prior to Spring 1993 are considered resident credit at any ASU campus.
+A minimum of 30 semester hours earned in campus resident credit courses at ASU's West campus is required of every candidate for the baccalaureate degree.
+Courses taken at ASU prior to Spring 1993 are considered resident credit at any ASU campus.